0ddjob/Nafanya/README.md

 ![Modern Nafanya Keyboard](/Images/Nafanya_Keyboard_3D.png)

 ### Status
 6-Apr-2025:  Still being finalised.
 The switch positions are slightly off as you go from left to right.
+17-Apr-2025: Finalised switch layout, sent for test fabrication.